-Disability Assessment following burns
+Disability Assessment Following Burns

 More questions are being asked about these severely burned individuals.
 Do they end up with productive and functional lives after recovery?
-Can they make a living and have healthy relationships after recovery?
-How can disability recovery be maximized to help these people go on to have great lives after their injury?
-Evidence suggests that the doctors' abilities to reconstruct people with severe burns has outpaced the physiotherapists' abilities to make these people ready for society after the acute burn injury is passed.The differences between impairment, disability, and handicap
+Can they make a living and have healthy relationships after rehab?
+How can disability recovery be maximized to help these people have great lives after their injury?
+Evidence suggests that the doctors' abilities to reconstruct people with severe burns have outpaced the physiotherapists' abilities to make these people ready for society after the acute burn injury is passed.The differences between impairment, disability, and handicap

-There is no specific category called "burns" under the Social Security or Worker's Compensation guidelines and instead the person needs to be evaluated by virtue of what's going on with a specific body part involved in a burn.
-Impairment is assessed based on how far the patient can walk, what limitations there are on the use of their hands, legs, and arms.
-The analysis must include limitations in range of motion of the involved extremities and whether walking causes shortness of breath or other analyzable aspect of the patient's life.
+There is no specific category called "burns" under the Social Security or Worker's Compensation guidelines.
+Instead, the person needs to be evaluated on what's going on with a specific body part involved in a burn.
+Impairment is assessed based on how far the patient can walk and what limitations there are on using their hands, legs, and arms.
+The analysis must include restrictions on the range of motion of the involved extremities and whether walking causes shortness of breath or other analyzable aspects of the patient's life.

-An extremity can be considered impaired even if it has a full range of motion because of a poor quality of skin after the burn—skin that is thin and fragile, likely to ulcerate easily with even minor injuries.
-Even people who have received skin grafts can have intolerances to sunshine, heat, cold or sensation.
-These changes might not show up for years after the injury.
+An extremity can be considered impaired even if it has a full range of motion because of poor quality of skin after the burn—thin and fragile skin, likely to ulcerate easily with even minor injuries.
+Even people who have received skin grafts can have intolerances to sunshine, heat, cold, or sensation.
+These changes might not show up for years after the injury.Joint Abnormalities

 When an extremity is involved in a burn, there can be an impairment of the joint elasticity and function following a burn.
-Tendons and ligaments can be burned and may be nonfunctional after being burned and bone can be involved.
-If a bone or joint is exposed by a burn, it is predisposed to getting an infection called osteomyelitis.
-Abnormal calcifications can spring up around a joint, which can limit the motion around a joint.
-The movement of the joint can be very painful so the person involved is unable to move the joint without difficulty.
-Loss of muscle mass happens commonly after an electrical burn and the patient will permanently lose strength in the affected area.
+Tendons and ligaments can be burned and may be nonfunctional after being burned, and bone can be involved.
+If a bone or joint is exposed to a burn, it is predisposed to getting an infection called osteomyelitis.
+Abnormal calcifications can spring up around a joint, limiting the motion around a joint.
+The movement of the joint can be excruciating, so the person involved is unable to move the joint without difficulty.
+Loss of muscle mass happens commonly after an electrical burn, and the patient will permanently lose strength in the affected area.

 Scars around the trunk also can become tight and stiff, limiting the patient's ability to bend and twist along the spine.
 A burn on the chest can scar in such a way as to limit the patient's ability to take a deep breath.
-Amputations can occur after a burn and they often take multiple revisions before they can heal properly in order to function with a prosthesis.
+Amputations can occur after a burn, and they often take multiple revisions before they can heal properly to function with a prosthesis.Other Areas of Impairment

-Other Areas of ImpairmentA burn patient can have difficulty with breathing due to chronic lung damage after a burn or they can be prone to getting repeated respiratory infections.
+A burn patient can have difficulty breathing due to chronic lung damage after a burn, or they can be prone to get repeated respiratory infections.
 Vision and hearing loss can happen after a burn injury.
 Contracture of the eyelid can completely close the lids, limiting vision.
-People with electrical injuries can have an increased risk of stroke or of peripheral nerve dysfunction, depending on the severity of the electrical burn.
-Deep full-thickness burns can affect sensation in an area of the body, including symptoms of paresthesias, pain, lack of sensation or cold intolerance.
+People with electrical injuries can have an increased risk of stroke or peripheral nerve dysfunction, depending on the severity of the electrical burn.
+Deep full-thickness burns can affect sensation in an area of the body, including symptoms of paresthesias, pain, lack of sensation, or cold intolerance.
 The lymphatic system can be affected in the lower extremities, causing chronic swelling of the legs and feet.Psychological Impairment

 There are guides to measuring the degree of disability in a burned victim.
-Patients can range from having class 0 impairment, which involves having no functional losses, to having a class 4 impairment, which involves having severe difficulties with activities of daily living as well as problems keeping skin healed at all times.
-The final degree of disability is determined by objective and subjective findings on the examination of the burned victim.
+Patients can range from having class 0 impairment, which involves having no functional losses, to having a class 4 impairment, which consists in having severe difficulties with activities of daily living as well as problems keeping skin healed at all times.
+The final degree of disability is determined by objective and subjective findings from examining the burned victim.Burn Injury Lawyers in Sacramento, CA